 The second step is to prepare the crumb topping and the apples.
 Again, this can be done in advance and store in an air-tight container in the fridge for a few hours.

-- Preheat your oven on 140°C/285°F and prepare a rack on the lowest part of the oven.
+- Preheat your oven on 140°C/285°F and place a rack on the lowest part of your oven.

 - Photo 5: In a large mixing bowl, combine the Flour, Rolled Oats, Brown Sugar and Ground Cinnamon.